Engineering underdoped CuO$_2$ nanoribbons in nm-thick $a$-axis YBa$_2$Cu$_3$O$_{7-\delta}$ films: Structural characterization: complete detwinning and strain-induced orthorhombicity

-From the positions of the YBCO reflections in the symmetrical and asymmetrical maps, we have instead extracted information about the structure of the thin films and on the modification of the unit cell induced by the strain and by confinement effects.
+From the positions of the YBCO reflections in the symmetrical and asymmetrical maps, we have extracted information about the structure of the thin films and on the modification of the unit cell induced by the strain and by confinement effects.
 The length of the $c$-axis parameter increases as the ex-situ oxygen pressure is decreased.
 This proves that our process is effective in varying the oxygen concentration within the films.
 The doping $p$ can therefore be estimated, by the combined knowledge of the $c$-axis parameter and of the $T_{\mathrm{c}}$, using a procedure already successfully used for YBCO single crystals \cite{liang2006evaluation} and thin films \cite{arpaia2018probing}.
-Finally, we can plot the length of $a$-, $b$- and $c$-axis lengths vs $p$ (see Figs. \ref{fig:Fig4}(a)-(b)).
-The $c$-axis has almost the bulk value \cite{jorgensen1990structural}, already at a thickness of 50 nm.
-However, the net strain induced by the substrate/buffer layer in the plane is compressive, since the $b$-axis is smaller than in the bulk, which also explains the consequent, measured, elongation of the out-of-plane $a$-axis.
-This effect is visible in nearly optimally doped samples.
-When reducing the oxygen doping, a remarkable effect of the strain occurs, since the orthorhombic to tetragonal transition, usually happening below $p \sim 0.06$ \cite{jorgensen1990structural}, is absent.
+Finally, we can plot the $a$-, $b$- and $c$-axis lengths vs $p$ (see Figs. \ref{fig:Fig4}(a)-(b)).

+The YBCO $c$-axis is relaxed, with a length almost coinciding with the bulk value \cite{jorgensen1990structural} already at a thickness of 50 nm.
+When reducing the oxygen doping, a remarkable effect of the strain on the YBCO $a$- and $b$-axis parameter occurs.
+The orthorhombic to tetragonal transition, usually happening below $p \sim 0.06$ \cite{jorgensen1990structural}, is indeed absent.
 This is evident already from the symmetrical $2\theta-\omega$ scans (see Figs. \ref{fig:Fig4}(c)-(d)): comparing an insulating to a slightly underdoped sample, one can notice that the (030) and (300) peak positions get much closer in the undoped case, but are still distinct.

-So, although the strain only slightly change the YBCO unit cell, it has important consequences on the material structure: the CuO$_2$ planes, that are confined by the nanoscale film thickness along $a$, are also affected by the substrate, which somehow locks the value of the $b$-axis.
-What is remarkable is that this locking also occurs in thick films, as shown in Figure \ref{fig:Fig4}(b).
+{ To comprehensively address the strain mechanism in our films, at the origin of the suppression of the orthorhombic to tetragonal transition, we have examined two extreme doping cases, namely, near-zero doping and a doping level of 0.18.
+For each of these two samples, we conducted reciprocal space maps (RSM) of the (200), (309), and (330) reflections of SLGO, PBCO, and YBCO (see Fig. \ref{fig:RSM}), which also provided insights into the lattice parameters of the different layers (see Table \ref{RSMpar}).

+The symmetric RSM in Figures \ref{fig:RSM}(a)-(b) show a perfect alignment of the YBCO (200) and PBCO (200) reflections with the SLGO (200) reflection at both doping levels, which supports the high texture of the films.